UVA vs. UVB: Was ist der Unterschied und warum ist er für deine Hautpflege entscheidend?

 --> See also blog article " Why sun protection in winter too? "

-Why UVA protection is often neglected
+Why UVA protection is often lacking

 🇯🇵 More common in Japan is an in vivo test according to ISO 24442.
-Here, the reduced skin tanning between unprotected and protected skin is compared on real test subjects (PPD: Persistent Pigment Darkening).
+Here, the reduced skin tanning is compared between unprotected and protected skin on real test subjects (PPD: Persistent Pigment Darkening).

-The EU minimum standard requires only one-third of the SPF as UVA protection (e.g., SPF 30 = UVA PF ≥10).
+The EU minimum standard requires only one-third of the SPF as UVA protection (e.g., SPF 30 = UVA-PF ≥10).
 This is sufficient for sunburn protection, but not for optimal slow-aging routines .

 When should you pay particular attention to UVA protection?

-- During pregnancy (increased Sensitivity to pigmentation)
+• During pregnancy (increased Sensitivity to pigmentation)

 Approved UV filters with high UVA protection:

-- Butyl Methoxydibenzoylmethane (Avobenzone, BMDBM)
+• Butyl Methoxydibenzoylmethane (Avobenzone, BMDBM)

-- Diethylamino Hydroxybenzoyl Hexyl Benzoate (Uvinul® A Plus, DHHB)
+• Diethylamino Hydroxybenzoyl Hexyl Benzoate (Uvinul® A Plus, DHHB)

-- Disodium Phenyl Dibenzimidazole Tetrasulfonate (Neo Heliopan® AP, DPDT)
+• Disodium Phenyl Dibenzimidazole Tetrasulfonate (Neo Heliopan® AP, DPDT)

-- Methoxypropylamino Cyclohexenylidene Ethoxyethylcyanoacetate (Mexoryl® 400)
+• Methoxypropylamino Cyclohexenylidene Ethoxyethylcyanoacetate (Mexoryl® 400)

 As well as broadband filters:

-- Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine (Tinosorb® S, BEMT)
+• Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine (Tinosorb® S, BEMT)

-- Methylene bis-benzotriazolyl tetramethylbutylphenol (Tinosorb® M, MBBT)
+• Methylene bis-benzotriazolyl tetramethylbutylphenol (Tinosorb® M, MBBT)

 --> See also blog article " The best UV filters "